Meet our Staff

 Ballet

-Audrey Poehlman has been devoted to the performing arts ever since ballet brought her into a world of music, storytelling, and imagination.
+Audrey has been devoted to the performing arts ever since ballet brought her into a world of movement.
 Immersing herself in various productions including The Nutcracker, Snow White, The Seasons, Cinderella, Christmas with the Symphony, and many more.

-Her professional experience extends beyond her early years, with performances in Omaha, Cincinnati, Pittsburgh, and Montreal, Canada, where she trained with renowned instructors and artists, performing for vibrant, diverse audiences.
+Her professional experience extends beyond her early years, with performances in Omaha, Cincinnati, Pittsburgh, and Montreal, Canada, where she trained with renowned instructors and artists.
 Each stage became a place to explore the breath of movement, alignment, emotion, and artistry.

-Audrey holds a Bachelor of Science in Education and Human Sciences from the University of Nebraska–Lincoln, a foundation that shapes her integrative, whole-body approach to dance.
-In the studio, she encourages students to tune into the subtleties of their own bodies and how grounding transforms balance, how awareness opens expression, and how mindful technique allows movement to feel both powerful and easeful.
+Audrey holds a Bachelor of Science in Education and Human Sciences from the University of Nebraska–Lincoln.
+In the studio, she encourages students to tune into the subtleties of their own bodies and how grounding transforms balance and how mindful technique allows movement to feel both powerful and easeful.

 With a blend of understanding and artistic intuition, Audrey guides dancers in developing not only strong technical skills, but also a grounded sense of wellness, curiosity, and joy.